serge-pierre/replkit/docs/repl.md

 Expands aliases in the input line (e.g., `@foo` becomes its full expression).
 Raises a `ValueError` if an alias is undefined.

+Note: This method is now implemented as mixins (e.g. `AliasMixin`) and may not appear directly on `GenericREPL`.
+Access it via the composed REPL instance.

 ### `handle_alias_command(line)`

 Handles `.alias`, `.unalias`, and their display.
 Returns `True` if it was a recognized meta-command, `False` otherwise.

+Note: This method is now implemented as mixins (e.g. `AliasMixin`) and may not appear directly on `GenericREPL`.
+Access it via the composed REPL instance.

 ### `load_file(path, label=None, show_errors=True)`